Environmental impacts of animal agriculture: Soils

 Grazing can have positive or negative effects on rangeland health, depending on management quality, and grazing can have different effects on different soils and different plant communities.
 Grazing can sometimes reduce, and other times increase, biodiversity of grassland ecosystems.
-In beef production, cattle ranching helps preserve and improve the natural environment by maintaining habitats that are well-suited for grazing animals.
-Lightly grazed grasslands also tend to have higher biodiversity than overgrazed or nongrazed grasslands.
+In beef production, cattle ranching helps preserve and improve the natural environment by maintaining habitats that are well suited for grazing animals.
+Lightly grazed grasslands also tend to have higher biodiversity than overgrazed or non-grazed grasslands.